Conditional LSTM-GAN for Melody Generation from Lyrics: Evaluation

 The entire dataset is split with a 0.8/0.1/0.1 proportion between training, validation and testing sets.
 The model is trained using mini-batch gradient descent for a total of 400 epochs.
 The learning rate starts at a value of $0.1$, and gradually decreases.

 During both validation and testing stages, the sequences of triplet continuous-valued attributes are first constrained to their closest discrete value.
-The candidate values for the MIDI Numbers is in the range $\{21,\dots,108\}$.
-In addition, the quantized sequence is checked to see if it belongs to most likely scale, where the MIDI number of the out-of-tune notes is changed to the closest MIDI number which belongs to the most likely scale.
+The candidate values for the MIDI Numbers are in the range $\{21,\dots,108\}$.
+In addition, the quantized sequence is checked to see if it belongs to most likely scale, where the MIDI number of the out-of-tune notes is changed to the closest MIDI number in the most likely scale.